India's worst drought in decades

 A woman bathes at a roadside municipal tap in a slum area on a hot summer day on the outskirts of Kolkata.
 REUTERS/Rupak De Chowdhuri

-A man walks through a dried-up Sarkhej lake on a hot summer day in Ahmedabad.
-REUTERS/Amit Dave

-Residents wait with their containers to collect water in Latur, India, April 16, 2016.
-REUTERS/Danish Siddiqui
+Residents wait with their containers to collect water in Latur.

-Fatima Mulani uses a hand-pump to collect water at a Primary Health Centre in Latur.
 REUTERS/Danish Siddiqui

 Residents hold plastic hoses as they fetch water from a government-run water tanker in Masurdi village, in Latur.
 REUTERS/Danish Siddiqui